 Advance purchase recommended to guarantee admission; events do sell out.

-    $43, includes a Sampling Mug ($15) and All-Garden Pass ($28)
+$48, includes commemorative Sampling Mug ($20) and All-Garden Pass ($28)

 Tickets are for adults 21 and over.
 Tickets include all special weekend activities plus All-Garden Pass admission, which includes access to the Enid A. Haupt Conservatory, Tram Tour, and more.

 Sets at 12, 1, 2, & 3 p.m.